Grand Theft Charges and Penalties

 Grand theft is a serious charge that can follow you for years to come.
 If you are facing grand theft charges, it is important to understand what these charges mean and what the potential penalties are so that you can defend yourself properly.

-In this brief article, a grand theft defense attorney in St. Petersburg with Russo, Pelletier & Sullivan shares what you need to know about grand theft charges and penalties, and how to best defend yourself.
+In this brief article, a grand theft defense attorney in St. Petersburg with The Law Offices of Marc N. Pelletier shares what you need to know about grand theft charges and penalties, and how to best defend yourself.

 What is Grand Theft?